zacjact1568/Haze/README.md

-# EnderWeather
+# Cold

-EnderWeather is a simple weather app, written by Zack Zhang.
+Cold is a simple weather app, written by Zack Zhang.

-The name of this app is inspired by [Enderman](http://minecraft.gamepedia.com/Enderman) in [Minecraft](https://minecraft.net/).

 *NOTE: This app is still under development, not a release version.*